dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 In a HA cluster configuration, you should run three or five replicas for the Zero node, and three or five replicas for the Alpha node.
-A Dgraph cluster is divided into RAFT groups, where Dgraph Zero is group 0 and each shard of Dgraph Alpha is a subsequent numbered group (group 1, group 2, etc.).
+A Dgraph cluster is divided into Raft groups, where Dgraph Zero is group 0 and each shard of Dgraph Alpha is a subsequent numbered group (group 1, group 2, etc.).
-The number of replicas in each RAFT group must be an odd number for the group to have consensus, which will exist when the majority of nodes in a group are available.
+The number of replicas in each Raft group must be an odd number for the group to have consensus, which will exist when the majority of nodes in a group are available.

 {{% notice "tip" %}}
-If the number of replicas in a RAFT group is **2N + 1**, up to **N** nodes can go offline without any impact on reads or writes.
+If the number of replicas in a Raft group is **2N + 1**, up to **N** nodes can go offline without any impact on reads or writes.
 So, if there are five replicas, three must be online to avoid an impact to reads or writes.
 {{% /notice %}}